source-cooperative/source.coop/README.md

  - Docker installed and running locally
  - An ory account and project set up for local development
  - NPM installed on your local machine
+ - Default AWS Credentials configured which has permissions to read from the production DynamoDB tables

 ### Install Dependencies